Photo credit: By Orlandkurtenbach (Own work) [Public domain], via Wikimedia Commons

 The Sunshine Coast, just north of Vancouver, feels like an island getaway although it's actually a part of the mainland.
-Accessible only by ferry or air, this strip of quiet beaches, cedar forests, hiking trails, summer cottages, and artist colonies is just two hours from Vancouver by road and ferry.
+Accessible only by ferry or air, this strip of quiet beaches, cedar forests, hiking trails, summer cottages, and artist colonies is just a 45-minute ferry from West Vancouver’s Horseshoe Bay, making it less than two hours from downtown Vancouver in total.

 Enjoy fresh seafood, arts and crafts shows, beachcombing, hiking, camping, and some of the province's best water sports, including canoeing, kayaking, fishing and scuba-diving.

-Take Highway 99 to the Horseshoe Bay ferry terminal (45 minutes north of Vancouver).
-Take a 40-minute ferry ride to Langdale.
-From Langdale, take a 180 km (112 mile) scenic coastal drive through the towns of Gibsons and Sechelt to Earl's Cove, where another ferry makes the 50 minute crossing to Saltery Bay (the City of Powell River).
+Driving: Take Highway 99 to the Horseshoe Bay ferry terminal (45 minutes north of Vancouver).
+Take a 40-minute BC Ferries trip to Langdale.
+From Langdale, take a 180 kilometre (112 mile) scenic coastal drive through the towns of Gibsons and Sechelt to Earl's Cove, where another ferry makes the 50 minute crossing to Saltery Bay (the City of Powell River).
 From Powell River, at the northern end of the Sunshine Coast, retrace your steps to Vancouver, or take a ferry to Comox on Vancouver Island.

 > For a scenic west coast experience, see West Coast Air for floatplane service to the Sunshine Coast.